ArthTechnologies/site/README.md

 # To-do list
 ✅ Setup a basic node application with Svelte, Tailwind, & DaisyUI.
 ✅ Navbar with Home, Hosting, dark/lightmode switch, and links button with links to docs, discord, and more.
+✅ Progressive Web App
 🔨 Basic UI for all planned pages
-❌ Communication with backend (No backend yet, I'm not experienced in backends)
-❌ Integration with Arth Hosting's [panel](https://github.com/diamonc/observer).
+🔨 Feature-complete, responsive UI for all planned pages ❌ Integration with Arth Hosting's [panel](https://github.com/diamonc/observer).